About our allergy services

-If your allergist recommends shots, he/she will get you started on an appropriate serum.
+If your allergist recommends shots, they will get you started on an appropriate serum.
 Once your injections have stabilized, the regular administration of your shots (weekly, biweekly, etc.) can be transferred to Cornell Health.

 Getting allergy shots at Cornell Health